Introduction to Operating Systems

 You are expected to attend lecture regularly and to be at your lab section weekly.
 Lab sections will typically involve active participation via group and individual exercises, question-and-answer sessions, or discussions.

-Final grades will be based on a weighted average of the points earned on projects and exams (see weights below).
+Final grades will be based on the total points earned on the projects and exams.
 You must average a passing grade on the exams to receive a passing grade for the class.
 Factors such as class participation may be used to adjust your final grade, especially if it falls on a borderline.
+The tentative point breakdown is:

 Project 1: 3%